-A foreign trained dentist is licensed to practice in the United States differently by each state’s regulations.
+A foreign trained dentist in USA is licensed to practice differently by each state’s regulations in the United States.
 Dr. Fox wrote an article titled “How internationally trained dentists are licensed to practice in the U.S.” on the American Dental Association website back in 2008.
 A lot has changed since the article was written, but I thought it’s still mostly relevant so I wanted to share it with you.
-She reflects on the different ways foreign-trained dentists can become licensed in the states, and also what to be careful of.
-It may seem difficult, but Dr. Fox quickly sums up the general outline for a foreign trained dentist to become an American trained dentist.
+She reflects on the different ways foreign dentists in USA can become licensed in the states, and also what to be careful of.
+It may seem difficult, but Dr. Fox quickly sums up the general outline for an international dentist in USA to become an American trained dentist.

-Dr. Fox writes that a foreign trained dentist receive credit for their education received in their country:
+Dr. Fox writes that a foreign trained dentist in USA receives credit for the education received in his/her country:

 Internationally trained dentists can complete a U.S.-based predoctoral program and earn a DDS or DMD degree, sometimes in less time than it takes U.S. students.
 There are many predoctoral programs in the U.S. that offer advanced standing for international dentists, meaning students can receive credit for some of their dental education obtained in another country.
 A DDS or DMD degree from an accredited predoctoral program satisfies the educational requirements for licensure in all states.
 Individual program requirements vary.

 She also writes how some states have different options: